Teaching english as a second language

 Observed Practice Teaching with Live Spanish Students

-At Canterbury English we don’t throw you to the lions with nothing to defend yourself!
+- At Canterbury English we don’t throw you to the lions with nothing to defend yourself!
 Before you walk into a classroom alone, you are fully equipped with all that it takes to give a class that is professional and at the same time lively.
 This way you can draw out of your students what they know, allowing their English skills to sparkle, as they thoroughly enjoy themselves by practicing their English in a relaxed and conducive manner.
+Choose our acdemy and lern how to become an english teacher.

 The Art of Lesson Planning